googleNewIconwhatsapp iconTwitterIconinstagramIcon

 What is the Difference Between Weighted and Unweighted GPA?

-The GPA works like a performance metric for students with regard to their academics.
+The GPA works like a performance metric for students about their academics.
 There are two types of GPAs and both play a key role in deciding an accurate score.
 Hence, the table below will explain what these types are and what are the key differences between the two:

-These are the ways in which the weighted and the unweighted GPAs differ.
-The next section of this write up will discuss the differences between CGPA and GPA.
+These are how the weighted and the unweighted GPAs differ.
+The next section of this write-up will discuss the differences between CGPA and GPA.

 CGPA and GPA, how are they different?